Golden-winged Warbler wintering habitat,

-Golden-winged Warbler (GWWA) is one of the highest conservation priorities of all forest birds in the United States, and fifteen State Wildlife Action Plans include it as a Species of Greatest Conservation Need.
+Golden-winged Warbler (GWWA) is one of the highest conservation priority species of all forest birds in the United States.
 GWWA is currently under review for Endangered Species Act protection by the U.S. Fish and Wildlife Service (USFWS) and is in the USFWS Focal Species Strategy program.
 The USFWS also lists GWWA as a bird of Conservation Concern at the national level, and at various regional scales (USFWS Regions 3, 4, 5; Bird Conservation Regions 12, 13, 23, 28).
+Fifteen State Wildlife Action Plans include it as a Species of Greatest Conservation Need.
 The species is state-listed as Endangered in Connecticut, Georgia, Indiana, Massachusetts, plus Ohio, and is considered Threatened in Kentucky.
 Like most US songbirds, GWWA is protected by the Migratory Bird Treaty Act of 1918.

 In Canada, GWWA is a threatened species under Schedule 1 of Canada’s Species at Risk Act (SARA) and protected by the Migratory Bird Convention Act of 1994.
 Under provincial species at risk legislation, GWWA is designated as Special Concern in Ontario, and Likely to be Designated as Threatened or Vulnerable in Quebec.

 - Near Threatened by International Union for Conservation of Nature (IUCN).

 - Audubon Society Watchlist of Birds on Conservation Concern

 - Partners in Flight Watch List Species in Need of Immediate Action